kornysietsma/httpstub/README.md

 * unit tests!
 * Add a not-handled check with a better error message
 * Allow for multiple simultaneous jetty servers - need a local binding or something, rather than a single atom
+* Add some way to add events from routes - setting headers is ugly, but there needs to be a way to find the _current_ conversation id.
+Maybe it could be in the request?

 ## License